PathwayCommons/cpath2/cpath2-mvn/distribution/src/main/etc/readme.txt

 - ehcache-hibernate.xml (the 2nd-level, mid-tier/service (query) layer cache configuration);
 - blacklist.txt (optional; BioPAX graph query performance tuning., usually - small molecules to ignore, like ubiquitous ATP...)
-- security-config.xml (webapp security, admin login);
-- webdoc.properties (for the cpath2 demo webapp to find a cpath2 webservice).

   The cpath2 distribution directory can be cpath2 home as well (edit files there).
 One can later switch between different cpath2 home directories